suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/solitary.md

 ## Introduction

 Solitary Unit Tests, or isolated unit tests, aim to evaluate a single unit of work entirely separate from its external dependencies.
-These tests leverage test doubles, such as [mocks](/docs/glossary/mock) and [stubs](/docs/glossary/stub), to mimic the behavior of these dependencies.
-This method is pivotal for confirming the functionality and reliability of individual units within a system, ensuring that each part performs as expected under controlled conditions.
+These tests leverage test doubles, such as [mocks and stubs](/docs/developer-guide/unit-tests/test-doubles), to mimic the behavior of these dependencies.
+This method is important for confirming the functionality and reliability of individual units within a system, ensuring that each part performs as expected under controlled conditions.

 In contrast, [Sociable Unit Tests](/docs/developer-guide/unit-tests/sociable) involve real implementations of dependencies to verify the interactions between multiple units.
 However, sociable tests still mock the dependencies of the dependencies to maintain control over the test environment.

 ## Step-by-Step Example

-> :bulb: Please note that this example is agnostic to the mocking library (we'll use Jest) and any specific [DI framework's adapter](docs/developer-guide/adapters).
-The injection mechanism might differ based on the DI framework.

 In this example, we have a `UserService` class that depends on a `UserApi` class to fetch a random user and a `Database` class to save the user.
 The `UserApi` depends on an `HttpService` to make HTTP requests.
 We'll mock the `UserApi`, `Database`, and `HttpService` classes to test the `UserService` class in isolation.

+> :bulb: Please note that this example is agnostic to the mocking library (we'll use Jest) and any
+> specific DI framework's adapter.
+The injection mechanism might differ based on the DI framework.

 ### Step 1: Define the Classes